stadiamaps/ferrostar/guide/src/swiftui-customization.md

-# SwiftUI
+# UI customization with SwiftUI

-The tutorial get you set up with defaults using a “batteries included” UI, but realistically this doesn’t work for every use case.
+The [iOS tutorial](ios-getting-started.md) gets you set up with a “batteries included” UI and sane defaults, but this doesn’t work for every use case.
 This page walks you through the ways to customize the SwiftUI frontend to your liking.

-Note that this section is very much WIP.

 ## Customizing the map